bodrick/awesome/TOPICS.md

 *   [otros-systems/otroslogviewer](https://github.com/otros-systems/otroslogviewer) - Log viewer focused on developers work
 *   [Sonnyducks/ServiceNow](https://github.com/Sonnyducks/ServiceNow) - Useful ServiceNow scripts
 *   [jfriend00/docReady](https://github.com/jfriend00/docReady) - Plain javascript replacement for jQuery's .ready() so code can be scheduled to run when the document is ready
-*   [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
-With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
-Once you get the server started, will create a mesh (a group of computers) and then download and install a mesh agent on each computer you want to manage.
-A minute later, the new computer will show up on the web site and you can take control of it, etc. MeshCentral includes full web-based remote desktop, terminal and file management capability.
 *   [uhub/awesome-c-sharp](https://github.com/uhub/awesome-c-sharp) - A curated list of awesome C-Sharp frameworks, libraries and software.
 *   [WildGums/LogViewer](https://github.com/WildGums/LogViewer) -
 *   [SergeyTeplyakov/ErrorProne.NET](https://github.com/SergeyTeplyakov/ErrorProne.NET) - Set of roslyn-based analyzers for catching common C# errors (inspired by Google's error-prone)